Gonzagadavid/rick-and-morty/README.md

 # API

-This project use the amazing [Rock and Morty API](https://rickandmortyapi.com/)
+This project uses the amazing [Rock and Morty API](https://rickandmortyapi.com/).

 # Tecnologies